-Cycle for the Cause 2022 COVID-19 Preparedness & Guidelines
+Cycle for the Cause 2022 COVID-19 & MPV (Monkeypox) Preparedness & Guidelines

 IMPORTANT: Please continue to check back regularly for most up-to-date guidelines, due to the ever-changing regional impact of COVID-19.

 Cycle for the Cause is prepared and excited to hit the road in 2022.
 We are committed to providing a safe experience for our Riders, Crew, spectators, staff, vendors, and communities that welcome us.
-To provide a safe and comfortable experience for all, proof of full COVID-19 vaccination with most up-to-date booster information, or negative test within 72 hours of check-in, will be required to participate in Cycle for the Cause.
+Proof of full COVID-19 vaccination, as well as proof of negative rapid antigen test, will be required to participate in Cycle for the Cause.
 We understand that COVID-19 safety protocols are ever-changing and we are continuously monitoring and following the guidance of our event’s Medical Director, Local and State Departments of Health, and latest CDC guidance for masks, social distancing, and other safety protocols.

 PRIOR TO THE RIDE